LordWire/tezos-cli-docker/README.md

 Things under consideration:
   - wrapper scripts for all binaries
   - more intelligent scripts, e.g. capability to stop the node, logging options etc.
-  - a sophisticated build script, capable of switching between the tezos branches.
   - Maybe a Jenkins service and Jenkinsfile for automated builds.
 Just maybe.
+  - Reduce the image size even further.